Cafe Lush – Albuquerque, New Mexico

 You’ve got to love a restaurant owner with whom you can engage in witty repartee.
 At Cafe Lush, you’ve got two of them.
 Sandy’s husband and business partner Tom Docherty explained why they launched their restaurant venture: “We’re too poor to retire and too old to work for someone else.”
 With nearly a combined eight decades in the restaurant business, Tom and Sandy want to make Cafe Lush a cafe in which “food for the senses” is more than just a clever but empty slogan.
 It’s a formula for success and one which garnered “best chef” accolades from Alibi readers for Chef Docherty in the magazine’s Best of Burque edition for 2013.

 Most recently executive chef at the Radisson Hotel, Tom is the creator of cuisine while Sandy, formerly a familiar face tending bar at Mykonos and before that the Rancher’s Club, runs the front of the house.
 With just under 775 square feet under roof plus limited sidewalk seating, Cafe Lush is small enough to be intimate and friendly enough to become a local favorite in the fringes of the burgeoning downtown district.
 It is situated in a historic edifice which has served as a restaurant since the 1920s, most recently as Gold Rush Cupcakes.
-Cafe Lush is within easy walking distance of high-rise hotels and their pricy fare, but its immediate vicinity is heavily populated by purveyors of jurisprudence.
+Cafe Lush is within easy walking distance of high-rise hotels and their pricey fare, but its immediate vicinity is heavily populated by purveyors of jurisprudence.

 Cafe Lush opened in mid-June, 2011 and added brunch on Saturdays two months later.
 The brunch menu is the best of two world’s: breakfast and lunch, both executed very well if our inaugural Saturday visit is any indication.
 Our introduction to this terrific cafe came on a day in which fall was in the air, the venerable open transoms allowing just enough crisp air to cool the small space.
 It was a good day for good coffee and Red Rock Roasters delivered on that promise.

 10 September 2011: With cumin an ingredient in all brunch items featuring red and green chile, the limited number of choices left allowed us to be adventurous and order items we might not otherwise have selected.
 One was a fruit and yogurt parfait, a goblet brimming with fresh fruit (strawberries and melon) and seasonal berries (blueberries) with vanilla yogurt, crunchy granola and a single blueberry muffin.
 This is a yogurt parfait the way it should be made.
 Neither the yogurt nor the granola are cloying in their sweetness.
 The fruit is seasonably fresh and plentiful.
 The crunchy granola provides a textural contrast and delightful crunch.

 10 September 2011: The Chop Salad, one of the three best in the Duke City (along with the chop salad at Vinaigrette and at Relish), is an exemplar of fresh flavors melding well to truly entice the senses.
 How can you go wrong with black beans, Lush bacon, roasted corn, cilantro, red bell pepper, natural smoked turkey, avocado, cheese and Romaine lettuce tossed with a house-made green chile citrus dressing and four pita wedges?
 This is a virtuosos composition, true salad greatness with nice textural and ingredient contrasts that complement each other well.
 The chunky, buttery avocados at the epitome of ripeness and the Lush bacon made for an especially wonderful melding of disparate flavors.
 Then there’s the green chile citrus dressing made the thickness of a bleu cheese dressing–so good it should be bottled and sold.